What is the purpose of a rehearsal?

 - For Rev. Phil to be present, Friday rehearsals typically start:

-- At noon or 1:00pm.
+- At 11:00am (or earlier).
 After the rehearsal is done, the guys go golfing or bowling, the ladies get their hair and nails done, then everyone meets up for the rehearsal dinner.

 - at 8:30pm.
 If anyone is late, stuck in traffic, they’re late to the dinner, not the actual rehearsal